The Best Way to Organize Your Freezer

 It might be tempting to just throw the whole value-pack of chicken pieces straight into the freezer, but you’ll regret this shortcut later when you only need a few pieces and the whole thing is one frozen mass.

-Instead, take the time to portion out ingredients into usable portions, like eight pieces of chicken or a pound of ground beef, and freeze each portion in a separate container or freezer bag.
+Instead, take the time to portion out ingredients into usable portions, like eight pieces of chicken or a half-pound of ground beef, and freeze each portion in a separate container or freezer bag.
 That way, you can just pull out what you need and thaw the right amount.

 Another option is to freeze things in individual pieces first, then consolidate the frozen pieces into one bag or container.
 By doing this, the pieces won’t stick together and you can just grab the exact number of pieces you need.